Leadership Case Study:

 - Severe shortages of key components due to the global semiconductor crisis

-- Rapid rise in overdue customer backlogs – risk of unfulfillable delivery commitments
+- Rapid rise in risk of unfulfillable delivery commitments

 - Unreliable customer forecasts; risk of duplicate or inflated orders